neo4j/docker-neo4j/README.md

 Point your browser at `http://localhost:7474` on Linux or `http://$(docker-machine ip default):7474` on OSX.

 *NOTE:* All the volumes in this guide are stored under `$HOME` in order to work on OSX where `$HOME` is automatically mounted into the machine VM.
-On Linux the volumes can be store anywhere.
+On Linux the volumes can be stored anywhere.

 *NOTE:* By default Neo4j requires authentication.
 You have to login with `neo4j/neo4j` at the first connection and set a new password.